jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

 ```

 `AccordionContainer.tsx` responsible for displaying accordion items adaptively for both mobile and desktop screens.
 For mobile, it uses a modal (triggered by a custom bottom button) to show the items, leveraging the `useAccordionModal` hook to manage modal content and title.
-For desktop version, it directly renders the accordions by packing inside `<AccordionBoxItems>` and for mobile version accordions are packed inside `<AccordionListItems>`.
-Basically, using AccordionContainer to call accordions operations.
+For desktop version, it directly renders the accordions by packing them inside `<AccordionBoxItems>` and for mobile version accordions are packed inside `<AccordionListItems>`.
+Basically, using AccordionContainer function to call accordions.

 ```js
 export default function AccordionContainer({